All Episodes

 There is no meaningful transparency.

-There is no meaningful or external oversight.
+There is no meaningful external oversight.

 The public is told only that the government will protect them by watching them.

-Yet the danger is not only what the government hides, but in what it chooses to see.
+Yet the danger is not only in what the government hides, but in what it chooses to see.

-What is being sold as a campaign to disrupt left wing conspiracies has expanded to include ideology, rhetoric, and belief.
+What is being sold as a campaign to disrupt left-wing conspiracies has expanded to include ideology, rhetoric, and belief.

 And you better believe that they will use that against us, that the left will use that against us.

-This is what the MAGA media like InfoWars is already pushing.
+This is what the MAGA media like Infowars is already pushing.

 That's exactly what they did.

-They said, Well, look, this guy's a leftist, and so we can do whatever we want to.
+They said, well, look, this guy's a leftist, and so we can do whatever we want to.

 He's ideologically wrong.